-What are the indications and usage for M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live)?
+Frequently asked questions about M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live)

 M-M-R®II is a vaccine indicated for active immunization for the prevention of measles, mumps, and rubella in individuals 12 months of age or older.